Ariel Vanguardia: Blu Detergent Dragons

 He also took over as team consultant of Blu Star Detergent Dragons, a team composed of the players of the Dragons in the 2016 PBA D-League Foundation Cup.

 Blackwater Bossing

 In 2021, he was hired by Blackwater Bossing as their head coach, replacing Nash Racela but for interim basis.
 He was replaced by Jefferey Cariaso in 2023.

+Assistant for Atlanta Hawks

+For the 2024 NBA Summer League, Vanguardia became part of the Atlanta Hawks as an assistant coach and scout.

+Vanguard Lions

+Vanguardia was named part of the staff of the Vanguard Lions for the 2025–26 season.